github/docs/content/billing/managing-the-plan-for-your-github-account/downgrading-your-accounts-plan.md

    ![Screenshot of the "Current plan" section of the billing settings page.
 The "Edit" dropdown menu is expanded and highlighted with an orange outline.](/assets/images/help/billing/downgrade-to-free.png)
 {% data reusables.dotcom_billing.confirm_cancel_org_plan %}

-## Downgrading an organization's subscription with legacy per-repository pricing
+## Downgrading an organization's plan with legacy per-repository pricing

 {% data reusables.dotcom_billing.org-billing-perms %}

-{% data reusables.dotcom_billing.switch-legacy-billing %} For more information, see "[AUTOTITLE](/billing/managing-billing-for-your-github-account/upgrading-your-github-subscription#switching-your-organization-from-per-repository-to-per-user-pricing)."
+{% data reusables.dotcom_billing.switch-legacy-billing %} For more information, see "[AUTOTITLE](/billing/managing-the-plan-for-your-github-account/upgrading-your-accounts-plan#switching-your-organization-from-per-repository-to-per-user-pricing)."

 {% data reusables.organizations.billing-settings %}
-1. Under "Subscriptions", next to your current subscription, select the **Edit** dropdown menu and click **Edit plan**.
+5. Under "Subscriptions", next to your current plan, select the **Edit** dropdown menu and click **Edit plan**.
 1. Under "Billing/Plans", next to the plan you want to change, click **Downgrade**.
 1. Enter the reason you're downgrading your account, then click **Downgrade plan**.